📅 Published on September 24, 2025 | 🕒 Last updated on May 11, 2026

 Clinical Perspective

 Age-related spinal degeneration does not inevitably cause debilitating pain.
-Research shows that many individuals—including athletes in their 70s and 80s—demonstrate significant disc degeneration on MRI yet remain functionally active.
-Pain experience is shaped by biological, psychological, and social factors.
+Many individuals with significant disc degeneration on MRI remain functionally active.
+Pain experience is shaped by biological, psychological, and social factors — the foundation of the biopsychosocial model of pain, endorsed by the 2018 Lancet global LBP series.[6]

 Key Anatomical Structures Involved in Lower Back Pain

-• Nerve Roots: Exit the spinal canal through neural foramina.
-Compression or irritation causes radicular pain (sciatica), numbness, or motor weakness.
+- Nerve Roots: Exit the spinal canal through neural foramina.
+Compression or chemical irritation produces radicular pain (sciatica) along a dermatomal distribution.[11]

-• Sacroiliac (SI) Joints: Connect the lumbar spine to the pelvis.
-Dysfunction in these joints can closely mimic lumbar disc pathology.
+- Sacroiliac (SI) Joints: Connect the lumbar spine to the pelvis.
+SI joint dysfunction can closely mimic disc-related lumbar pathology in clinical presentation.[4]

 Causes of Lower Back Pain Diagram